 If you’ve received a diagnosis of periodontal disease, the good news is that our dental team can treat it.

-Following your scaling and root planning procedure, your dentist will likely schedule you to return every three months for periodontal maintenance appointments to help keep the disease under control.
-These appointments can help prevent the progression of the disease by treating pockets of infection that may have developed since your last appointment.
+Following your scaling and root planing procedure, your dentist will likely schedule you to return every three months for periodontal maintenance appointments to help keep the disease under control.
+These appointments can help prevent progression of the disease by treating pockets of infection that may have developed since your last appointment.

-- Here’s a smart reason to stick to your periodontal maintenance schedule: If you follow your three-month maintenance schedule, there usually won’t be a need or expense of any additional treatments, such as repeated scaling and root planning procedures.
+- Here’s a smart reason to stick to your periodontal maintenance schedule: If you follow your three-month maintenance schedule, there usually won’t be a need or expense of any additional treatments, such as repeated scaling and root planing procedures.